Chair’s Introduction

 • ensure that each Director discloses to the Company without delay all information which the Company needs in order to comply with AIM Rule 17 (Disclosure of Miscellaneous Information) insofar as that information is known to the Director or could with reasonable diligence be ascertained by the Director.

 In addition, Craneware plc maintains compliance with AIM Rule 26, which specifies a list of information that the Company is required to make publicly available.
-AIM Rule 26 also requires the Company to adopt a corporate governance code and the Company has chosen the UK Corporate Governance Code 2018, against which the Directors are responsible for reporting the Company’s compliance as set out above and in the Corporate Governance Report section within the 2023 Annual Report.
+AIM Rule 26 also requires the Company to adopt a corporate governance code and the Company has chosen the UK Corporate Governance Code 2018, against which the Directors are responsible for reporting the Company’s compliance as set out above and in the Corporate Governance Report section within the Annual Report for the year ended 30 June 2024.

 Approved by the Board of Directors and signed on behalf of the Board by: